Wenona Girl: Racing summary

 Wenona Girl had a total of 68 race starts for 27 wins (including 22 principal race wins [now known as Stakes Races]), 19 seconds and 7 thirds for earnings of AU£70,825.
 She defeated Sky High seven times.

 Stud record

+Wenona Girl went to stud at Gooree Park in Mudgee.

-Wenona Girl was the dam of 7 foals, 4 raced for 3 winners including:
+She was owned by thoroughbred breeder Lloyd Foyster, and was the dam of 7 foals, 4 raced for 3 winners including: